 With a retrofit double glazing system, your existing timber windows are altered in such a way that you get the soundproofing power of a double glazed insulating unit, yet you save the aesthetics of your home, the function of your windows – and your wallet.

 The supreme efficient fix: Thermawood takes retrofit double glazing to a superior, yet still affordable, level with a patented dry double glazing system.
 This allows for a seamless window conversion that also prevents moisture build-up (which can be a problem with other double glazing systems) and includes professional acoustic sealing.
-In fact, it’s so efficient, the Thermawood process has been sanctioned for soundproofing windows for Australia’s heritage buildings and homes.
+In fact, it’s so efficient, that the Thermawood process has been sanctioned for soundproofing windows for Australia’s heritage buildings and homes.

 Best Way to Soundproof Windows